../

 }

-So actually, address(0) got a balance of 19 * 10**18 coins, which will makes 19 ether if they are withdrawn.
+So, address(0) got a balance of 19 * 10**18 coins, which will makes 19 ether if they are withdrawn.

-To get these we need to find a way to transfer coins from address(0) balance to our balance using transferFrom(), for that we need to have an allowance amount superior equal the value we want to transfer and then withdraw them.
+To get these we need to find a way to transfer coins from address(0) balance to our balance using transferFrom(), for that we need to have an allowance amount superior or equal to the value we want to transfer and then withdraw them.

 To make short, we have two interesting functions, privilegeWithdraw and permit.